elenjendro/Space_Puncher/README.md

 - The sprites were drawn in Krita.
 - The code was edited from Vim.
 - The programing language mainly JavaScript.
+- The browser engine used during development was Firefox.